 Is it safe to look at a blood moon?

 Completely safe with the naked eye, binoculars, or a telescope.
-Unlike solar eclipses, lunar eclipses produce no harmful radiation.
-Stare for as long as you like.
+Unlike solar eclipses, lunar eclipses produce no harmful radiation, so you can stare as long as you like.

 Does a blood moon have any meaning?

-Astronomically, no — it’s a geometric coincidence with a striking visual result.
-Various traditions and folk beliefs have attached meaning to them historically.
-The science part is fully explained by orbital geometry and atmospheric optics.
+Astronomically, no — it’s a geometric coincidence with a striking result, fully explained by orbital geometry and atmospheric optics.